oVirt/ovirt-site/source/feature/novnc-console.html.md

 Prerequisities: Browser that has proper websockets and postmessage support (tested with FF and Chrome)

 *   In the engine-setup answer 'Yes' to 'Configure websocket proxy on the machine'"
-*   Import CA of the engine in your browser
+*   Import CA of the engine in your browser.
+You can download the certificate authority by navigating '<https://><your engine address>/ca.crt'.
 *   Set up a VM as usual, set its Display Type to VNC and run it.
 *   In Console Options dialog, select 'noVNC'
 *   Click the console button to invoke the console.